Taxotere Lawsuit Investigation

 Should I File a Taxotere Lawsuit in Sacramento?

 The basis for a Taxotere Lawsuit

 Currently in the case against Sanofi-Aventis for its failure to warn patients of the possibility of permanent hair loss from taking its drug, a Taxotere lawsuit is still in the investigative phase.
 Eric Ratinoff Law is conducting free and confidential lawsuit evaluations and accepting intakes for patients who have used Taxotere, experienced hair loss, or did not see hair regrowth within 4-6 weeks after completing the treatment.
-If you or a loved one fit this criteria, our injury attorneys would be happy to speak with you directly and answer any questions you may have.
+If you or a loved one fit these criteria, our Sacramento Taxotere lawsuit attorneys would be happy to speak with you directly and answer any questions you may have.

-Sacramento injury lawyers from our firm have successfully represented numerous patients who suffered undisclosed side effects from using pharmaceutical drugs such as Accutane, Actos, and Vioxx.
+Our Taxotere lawyers in Sacramento have successfully represented numerous patients who suffered undisclosed side effects from using pharmaceutical drugs such as Accutane, Actos, and Vioxx.
 We represent clients throughout the United States – call us for questions or a free case evaluation at (866) 527-4278.